A 14-acre multidisciplinary campus located in Costa Mesa, California The Segerstrom Center for the Arts is the largest arts complex in the nation.

 The architects note that the ribbons of the canopy relate to the curving forms of the concert hall balconies, the lobby ceiling, and the glass facade.
 The room is equipped with acoustic-control chambers, which, in conjunction with the adjustable canopies, create ideal performance conditions for large symphony orchestras, chamber ensembles, chorales, and solo instrumentalists and vocalists.
 The adjustable acoustic curtains and banners bring additional flexibility to the acoustical capabilities of the Renée and Henry Segerstrom Concert Hall.
 An adjustable orchestra pit can be potentially used for extra seating stage space.
 The Concert Hall includes a music library, two large orchestra chambers for rehearsals, eight individual rehearsal rooms, and fifteen dressing rooms.

-On January 12, 2011, the name of the complex was officially changed to the Segerstrom Center for the Arts.
-The new name honors the extraordinary contributions of the Segerstrom family, whose unwavering commitment has been at the core of the Center’s success.
+On January 12, 2011, the name of the complex was officially changed from The Orange County Performing Arts Center to the Segerstrom Center for the Arts.
+This new name honors the extraordinary contributions of the Segerstrom family, whose unwavering commitment has been at the core of the Center’s success. – Bonnie Rychlak